Raiyas91/Sales-Insights/README.md

 **Solution**

-So we are built a PowerBI Dashboard for converting the data into visual representation to make data driven decisions.
+So we have built a PowerBI Dashboard for converting the data into visual representation to make data driven decisions.